ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/get-data.md

 The generated service is just a shell for an injectable class.
 We need to provide the details.
 The primary purpose of this service will be to get JSON data from the API via HTTP, so we will need to inject Angular's HTTP client service.
 Dependency injection in Angular is handled via the constructor.
 Inject the HTTP client, creating a `private` reference to it.

-While we are in there, let's also create stubs for the methods we are going to need.
+While we are in there, let's also create a stub for the method we are going to need.

+**A note on method naming:** I generally use the same method names across all of my data services as such:

+- `getAll()` - get all items
+- `get(id)` - get a specific item
+- `save(obj)` - save and existing item or create add a new one, depending on whether an ID exists on the object or not, return the saved object
+- `delete(obj)` - delete the object

+These are the names and semantics I tend to use.
+The details here are not quite as important as making sure you come up with names and semantics that work for your application and then being consistent with them.

 ```TypeScript
 import { Injectable } from '@angular/core';